Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 \subsection{Lower bound}

 We now sketch the path that we took towards the lower bound in \eqref{4_eq_1} before presenting the statement and proof as \Cref{prop:lower_bound_04}.

 Proving a lower bound requires the construction of a measure $\mu$ with large probability for the event $X_1 + X_2 + X_3 < 2X_4$.
-Let us consider finitely supported $\mu$ for the moment, so that $\mu$ consists of finitely many atoms.
-Then it is quite clear that $0$ should be such an atom $\mu$;\footnote{In other words, the essential infimum $\operatorname{ess\,inf}\mu$ should be $0$.} because otherwise, subtracting the smallest atom from $X_i$ would yield new variables with a higher probability for the strict inequality in \eqref{4_eq_1}.
+Let us consider finitely supported $\mu$ for the moment, so that $\mu$ is defined by specifying the locations $a_i$ and weights $\mu(\{a_i\})$ of its atoms, and make the tension noted in \cref{rem:tension} more precise.
+It is quite clear that $0$ should be an atom, because otherwise, subtracting the smallest atom from $X_i$ would yield new variables with a higher probability for the strict inequality in \eqref{4_eq_1}.
 Then, the presence of an atom at $0$ implies that the event $X_1 + X_2 + X_3 = 2X_4$ also has positive probability, namely

 since the desired equality holds as soon as one term on the left is zero and the three other variables coincide.
-The utility behind \Cref{strict_ineq_geom} is now that it lets us reallocate some of the probability mass that is ``lost'' to $\P{X_1 + X_2 + X_3 = 2X_4}$ in the presence of an atom at $0$.
+The utility of \Cref{strict_ineq_geom} is now that it lets us reallocate some of the probability mass that is ``lost'' to $\P{X_1 + X_2 + X_3 = 2X_4}$ in the presence of an atom at $0$ to the desired event $X_1 + X_2 + X_3 < 2X_4$.
+We can in particular conclude that a finitely supported distribution cannot be optimal.